Large Bills in U.S. Currency

 Gold Certificates are some of the most colorful and attractive notes ever printed by the United States government.
 Many of the nine series of Gold Certificates are printed on gold paper.
 But only four of these certificates were circulated to any extent.

 These notes were backed by the Gold Reserves of the United States Treasury and were redeemable in gold coins.
 Three issues of Gold Certificates were all issued in 1863 and none of these notes are available or collectible.
-All of them are unknown or unique.

 The issues of 1882 are the first collectible Gold Certificate notes, but they are still very expensive if you can find them.
-There are $20, $50, $100, $500 (Scarce) and $1,000 (Rare) notes.
-There were also $5,000 and $10,000 notes in the same series, but were redeemed or lost to time.
+There are $20, $50, $100, $500 (Scarce), and $1,000 (Rare) notes.
+There were also $5,000 and $10,000 notes in the same series but were redeemed or lost to time.

 The 1882 Series – 1882 $500 Gold Certificate VF-25 PMG (Fr#1216-B).